bshowell0/csc587/project/report/outline.md

 ***Example Interaction:***

-> **User:** What is Brandon's experience with Python, and can you summarize his `disc_metrics.ipynb` project?
+> **User:** What is Brandon's Disc Metrics repo?
 >
-> **Fine-tuned Model:** Brandon has extensive experience with Python, using it for data analysis with libraries like Pandas and NumPy, web development with Flask, and machine learning with PyTorch.
-His `disc_metrics.ipynb` project is a Jupyter Notebook that analyzes performance metrics from a storage system.
-It reads raw data, cleans it, calculates key statistics like IOPS and latency, and generates visualizations to identify performance bottlenecks.
+> **Fine-tuned Model:** This repository contains the code and documentation for the disc_metrics project, which provides a simple, fast, and reliable way to measure disc golf throw performance.

 This level of detailed recall, combining professional skills with specific project summaries, showcases the power of targeted fine-tuning.
 Critically, these results were achieved with impressive speed, with an average inference time of just **469.5 ms** on a local machine, including the time to load the model.

-*[NOTE TO BRANDON: This is a great place to insert a screenshot of a terminal or a simple UI showing a real question and the model's accurate, personalized response.]*

 This project is non-trivial as it sits at the intersection of several cutting-edge AI fields: on-device model deployment, parameter-efficient fine-tuning (PEFT), and the creation of highly specialized, personalized AI.
 It tackles the practical challenges of data curation, model adaptation, and performance optimization required to move AI from the cloud onto our personal devices.